Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 -  The bus width.

--  For formats where the total number of bits per pixel is smaller than the number of bus samples per pixel times the bus width, a padding value stating if the bytes are padded in their most high order bits (PADHI) or low order bits (PADLO).
+-  For formats where the woke total number of bits per pixel is smaller than the woke number of bus samples per pixel times the woke bus width, a padding value stating if the woke bytes are padded in their most high order bits (PADHI) or low order bits (PADLO).

--  For formats where the number of bus samples per pixel is larger than 1, an endianness value stating if the pixel is transferred MSB first (BE) or LSB first (LE).
+-  For formats where the woke number of bus samples per pixel is larger than 1, an endianness value stating if the woke pixel is transferred MSB first (BE) or LSB first (LE).

 The following table lists existing HSV/HSL formats.